engtuncay/engtuncay.github.io/javascript/notes-jst/jst-00-contents.md

 - Nullish coalescing operator `(??)` – accept two values and return the second value if the first one is null or undefined.

 - Exponentiation operator – introduce you to the exponentiation operator (**) that calculates a base to the exponent power, which is similar to Math.pow() method.

+> ⚠️ Note: This content is for educational and personal reference purposes only.
+> The original source is shown at the top of the document.
+>
+> All rights and copyrights belong to their respective owners.